Force over Distance: Chapter 43

 Brody grabbed the notebook.
 Thank the RSM.

-Scott opened it quietly with his teeth and handed the entire thing to Young.
+Scott opened it with his teeth and handed the entire thing to Young.

-Young took it, broke it in half, and tossed the other piece to Scott, who had no choice but to silently catch it.
-The chocolate was dark.
-Even so, it was painfully sweet; the best thing he’d tasted since he’d eaten an orange that wasn’t real.
+Young took it, broke it in half, and tossed the other piece to Scott, who had no choice but to catch it.
+The chocolate was dark and painfully sweet; the best thing he’d tasted since he’d eaten an unreal orange, weeks back.

 Young chewed, swallowed, and did his best to hold himself together.